FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Discussion Summary

 The estimated physical properties and redshifts of the observed galaxies at $z\gtrsim 10$ are not robust.
 Future spectroscopic observations would present more reliable data and constrain the physical properties of galaxies.
 On the other hand, the physical properties of first galaxies modelled by numerical simulations can depend on the resolution and the models of star formation and feedback \citep{Abe21}.
 Also, the seeding of the first massive black holes is still under debate \citep{Inayoshi20}, and it may change the physical properties of galaxies and SEDs.
+The star formation efficiency of massive haloes with $\Mh \gtrsim 10^{10}~\Msun$ at $z \sim 10$ is similar to the results in \citet{Behroozi20} and somewhat higher than \citet{Kannan22b}.
+In this paper, we newly provide insights about the relationship between Pop III stars and massive galaxies at $z \gtrsim 10$.
+The physical properties are likely to sensitively depend on the resolution, the star formation, and the feedback models.
 We will investigate the model and resolution dependencies on the first galaxy formation in future work.